 Many students work part-time to meet their needs.
 With the impressive uptake of technology, they now have tons of opportunities to work online without leaving their home or campus.
 Online jobs are convenient, offer unmatched flexibility, and often well-paid.

-Below is a list of ten interesting online jobs that any college student can do on the side.
+Below is a list of ten interesting online jobs for teens that any college student can do on the side.

 1. Audio Transcription